Yearbook: Nigeria

-In Nigeria, it is very common to find yearbooks in schools as it is in countries such as the US and Canada, though several schools allocate annual funding and publish yearbooks at the end of the school year (July or August).
-These yearbooks closely resemble those found in the US, with columns about certain themes, in-depth coverage of major events, and large collections of photos, as well as drawings reflecting daily life at these schools.
+In Nigeria, it is very common to find yearbooks in schools, as it is in countries such as the US and Canada, though several schools allocate annual funding and publish yearbooks at the end of the school year (July or August).
+These yearbooks closely resemble those found in the US, with columns on specific themes, in-depth coverage of major events, large photo collections, and drawings reflecting daily life at these schools.
 Some schools do produce yearbooks yearly.

 South Africa

-In South Africa, it is not as common to find yearbooks in schools as it is in countries such as the US and Canada, though several schools allocate annual funding and publish yearbooks at the end of the school year (November or December).
-These yearbooks closely resemble those found in the US, with columns about certain themes, in-depth coverage of major events, and large collections of photos, as well as drawings reflecting daily life at these schools.
+In South Africa, it is not as common to find yearbooks in schools, though several schools allocate annual funding and publish yearbooks at the end of the school year (November or December).
+These yearbooks provide in-depth coverage of major events, large photo collections, and drawings reflecting daily life at these schools.

-Major events covered include Matric Farewell Dances (equivalent to Senior Prom in the US), annual sporting events (such as Inter-schools where several schools assemble and compete in various sports as well as with dance routines in competition for spirit awards, etc.), and grade group events organized specifically for a specific grade.
+Major events covered include Matric Farewell Dances, annual sporting events (such as Inter-schools, where several schools assemble and compete in various sports as well as with dance routines in competition for spirit awards, etc.), and grade group events organized specifically for a specific grade.